Second Chances (film)

 Second Chances is a 1998 film directed by James Fargo.
-It stars Tom Amandes, former A Little Princess star Kelsey Mulrooney, Isabel Glasser, and The Nanny's Charles Shaughnessy and Madeline Zima.
+It stars Tom Amandes, former A Little Princess star Kelsey Mulrooney, Isabel Glasser, and The Nannys Charles Shaughnessy and Madeline Zima.
 Second Chances is based on a true story.

 Plot

 After a car accident kills her father and damages her leg, a 10-year-old girl named Sunny Matthews moves with her overprotective mother Kathleen Matthews to a trailer park.
 Next door is a horse ranch run by former rodeo star Ben Taylor.
 While adjusting to her new life, Sunny develops a fondness for Ben and Ginger, a beautiful barrel racing American Quarter Horse.
-Kathleen doesn't approve of Ben and Ginger, but she eventually trusts them.
-Sunny finds happiness in ginger and gets motivation to heal their injuries to be able to race.
+Kathleen does not approve of Ben and Ginger, but she eventually trusts them.
+Sunny finds happiness in Ginger and gets motivation to heal their injuries to be able to race.